Our new Scott Bieler Amherst Center offers a full range of diagnostic radiology services with state-of-the-art technology and Roswell Park expertise.

 The Department of Diagnostic Imaging (Radiology and Nuclear Medicine), is a subspecialty-oriented imaging group on the university model.
-Fellowship-trained radiology subspecialists deal with each of the recognized imaging specialties: Nuclear Medicine, Neuroradiology/Head-Neck, Body Imaging (CT, Ultrasound, and MRI from the thoracic inlet to the pelvic floor), GI Fluoroscopy, Angio/Interventional, and Breast Imaging.
+Fellowship-trained radiology subspecialists deal with each of the recognized imaging specialties: Nuclear Medicine, Neuroradiology/Head-Neck, Body Imaging (CT, Ultrasound, and MRI from the thoracic inlet to the pelvic floor), GI and GU Fluoroscopy, Angio/Interventional, and Breast Imaging.

-Diagnostic Radiology Department Services Include:
+Diagnostic Radiology Department services Include:

 - Routine radiographic (x-ray) examinations

-- GI fluoroscopic studies
+- GI and GU fluoroscopic studies

 - Breast Imaging (mammograms, ultrasound, MRI)